irham0019/ansible-ei/README.md

 ## Running WSO2 EI Ansible scripts

 ### 1. Run the existing scripts without customization
 The existing Ansible scripts contain the configurations to set-up a HA WSO2 EI pattern.
-In order to deploy the pattern, you need to replace the `[ip_address]` given in the `inventory` file under `dev` folder by the IP of the location where you need to host the Identity Server.
+In order to deploy the pattern, you need to replace the `[ip_address]` given in the `inventory` file under `dev` folder by the IP of the location where you need to host the EI.
 An example is given below.
 ```
 [ei]
 ei_1 ansible_host=34.121.29.75 ansible_user=user